twrecked/lovelace-hass-aarlo/README.md

     finished
   - `arlo-stream`; when streaming the card will access Arlo directly rather than go through Home Assistant
-  - `ha-stream`; when streaming the card will always go through Arlo directly
+  - `ha-stream`; when streaming the card will always go through Home Assistant
   - `modal`; open the recording or stream in a modal window
   - `smart-modal`; open the recording or stream in a modal window on a desktop machine, show inline otherwise.